Welcome to RunOnRailsβ

 What trains and routes are now available?

-- This project is just starting up, so availability is very limited, but we are working hard to give you more content in the next months.
+- This project is just starting up, so availability is very limited.
+We are working hard to give you more content in the next months.

 - On Northeast US, 80 miles of the Lehigh Line and 30 miles of Trenton Subdivision are modeled.

-- On Southwest US, the full Cajon Subdivision is available.
+- On Southwest US, the full Cajon Subdivision and 75 miles of Cima Subdivision are available.

-- Trains: SD70M locomotives with some freight cars.
+- Trains: SD70M and GP40-2 locomotives with some freight cars.

 What trains and routes will be available?